 General Scott now resolved to put in execution a project which had been some time in contemplation.
 Including the works at the eight garitas, or principal entrances, there were forty-seven batteries around the city, prepared for 177 guns, and seventeen infantry breastworks; all of the batteries, however, could not be manned at the same time, in consequence of the de-ficiency in artillery.
-It was impossible to gain an ad-mittance into the capital, with an army, except by passing along the elevated causeways,-flanked, as has been described, by deep ditches and low marshy grounds-and through the fortified gates.
+It was impossible to gain an ad-mittance into the capital, with an army, except by passmittance into the capital, with an army, except by pass-ing along the elevated causeways,-flanked, as has been described, by deep ditches and low marshy grounds -and through the fortified gates.
 South and west of the city,-the quarter to which the operations of General Scott were confined,-there were five causeways.
 The San Antonio causeway led directly from San Antonio, through Churubusco, to the plaza mayor.
-About one thousand yards further west, was the causeway of Niño Perdido, and rather more than that distance beyond it, was the Piedad causeway, both runing parallel to the causeway of San Antonio.
-The Piedad causeway intersected the Tacubaya, or Chapultepec causeway intersected the Tacubaya, of Chaputepec causeway and aqueduct, at the south-western angle of the city; and the San Cosmé causeway and aqueduct, with the aqueduct and causeway leading from the height of Chaputepec, approached from the west, at right angles with the southern causeways, and, at its entrance into the capital, was nearly one mile distant from the Chapultepec causeway.
+About one thousand yards further west, was the cause-way of Niño Perdido, and rather more than that dis-tance beyond it, was the Piedad causeway, both run-ing parallel to the causeway of San Antonio.
+The Diadad acurement interacted the Tacubaux or Chapul Piedad causeway intersected the Tacubaya, or Chapul-Piedad causeway intersected the Tacubaya, or Chaput-tepec causeway and aqueduct, at the south-western angle of the city; and the San Cosmé causeway and aqueduct, with the aqueduct and causeway leading from the height of Chapultepec, approached from the west, at right angles with the southern causeways, and, at its entrance into the capital, was nearly one mile distant from the Chapultepec causeway.
 At the intersection of the Piedad with the Chapultepec causeway, was the garita of Belén; and there was a garita also, on each of the other causeways mentioned.
-Besides these main causeways, there was a smaller one, called the Paséo de las Vigas, with a garita, about eight hundred yards east of the San Antonio causeway.
+Be-sides these main causeways, there was a smaller one, called the Paséo de las Vigas, with a garita, about eight hundred yards east of the San Antonio causeway.